m2man/VIMCOUCRU/README.md

 - **Create_Burden_Stochastic**: Create burden lists for each scenario in Stochastic run.

 ### Step 8: Fill the burden result in given template
+**Update 26 Aug 2019**: Cohort size now will be equal to Susceptible + Vaccinated + Immuned = NaivePop + Immuned.
+The last 'equal sign' is because Naive = Susceptible + Vaccinated

-Fill in the template given by VIMC with burden (cases, deaths, dalys) and cohort size
+Fill in the template given by VIMC with burden (cases, deaths, dalys) and cohort size.

 **Input**
 - **Naive/Routine/Campaign_Burden.Rds**: Burden list found from [Step 5](#step-5-create-burden-meanburden) (or [Step 6](#step-6-optinal-create-burden-meanfoi))